-Associate Professor, Language & Communication Studies
+Associate Professor, English & Communication Studies

 Dr. Caramine White was born and raised on the Eastern Shore of Virginia, as were her parents, grandparents and great grandparents.
 Her family tree has a rich history in Hampton Roads including leaders who believe in the importance of making a difference in the community they serve.
 Her mother, Caramine Kellam, was thrice the Chairman of the Shore Memorial Hospital Board; her uncle, Lucius James Kellam Jr., was instrumental in the erection of The Chesapeake Bay Bridge-Tunnel, which bears his name; Kellam High School is named for a relative, Floyd Kellam; and Philip Kellam, another close relative, is the Commissioner of Revenue for the city of Virginia Beach.

 After graduating as valedictorian from Broadwater Academy, White attended Duke University, where she double majored in Latin and psychology.
 She had received a USNROTC scholarship at Duke, so after graduating, she served for several years as an operations officer before deciding to pursue a career in academia.
 She earned her M.A. in English from Old Dominion University, and having received a fellowship, entered UNC-Greensboro, earning her Ph.D. in 1996.

 White’s research interests include literature and Catholicism and Irish literature.
 She has published four books: two academic works exploring the work of the Irish writer Roddy Doyle, one memoir detailing the time she spent teaching American literature in Slovakia as a Fulbright Scholar, and one novel.
 Additionally, she has written hundreds of articles for newspapers and magazines, both local, national and international.